CurrencyCloud/postman/README.md

 ![](media/image25.png)

 Success!
-We have used the Currency Cloud API to make a currency conversion using our detailed rates information, created a beneficiary to whom the funds will be sent to, and finally, created a payment in order to finalise the process.
+We have used the Currencycloud API to make a currency conversion using our detailed rates information, created a beneficiary to whom the funds will be sent to, and finally, created a payment in order to finalise the process.